dcossyleon/blogdown_desiree/content/my-project/internal-project/keeya/index.md

 <br>

-You can read the story, by clicking through or arrowing through the window below.
+You can read the story by clicking through or arrowing through the window below.

 <br>
 <br>